citnvillareal/serializeObject/README.md

 # serializeObject
-This jquery plugin will map the serialized form data array to JSON format.
+This jquery plugin will map the serialized form data array to JSON Object.